Pick a markdown and code style:

 Please remember that there is a difference between token and terminal symbol: a relationship must be established between the two with a valueterminal declaration.

-Each of token categories carries str slices with the same lifetime as the input source, which can be defined with a lifetime declaration in the grammar.
+Each token carries a str slice with the same lifetime as the input source, which can be defined with a lifetime declaration in the grammar.
 Essentially, it requires

 lifetime 'lt